 Subsequently, the Commerce Casino advised the Successor Agency that it has been in discussions with the Craig Realty Group Citadel, LLC, to proceed as a joint venture in pursuing a commercial development on the Land.
-The development proposal includes the construction of a sheriff's facility that would serve the City of Commerce and other areas in the region.
-The construction and operation of a sheriff's facility on the Land would be consistent with the current zoning, as well as the Commission's redevelopment implementation plans and the City's General Plan.
+The development proposal includes the construction of a City Public Safety Facility that would house the city's law enforcement personnel which is currently the sheriff's department and other City public safety staff that would serve the City of Commerce and other areas in the region.
+The construction and operation of a city public safety facility or city police station on the Land would be consistent with the current zoning, as well as the Commission's redevelopment implementation plans and the City's General Plan.
 It would also satisfy a vital public service need of the community.